Veterans Day Ceremony Being Held At Concord University

 “We really like to take advantage of military holidays and show the support that Concord University has for the men and women who have fought and died for our country, and we especially like to honor those who are still with us, whether it be in the surrounding area or right here on campus,” stated Steven Kennedy, Concord University Veterans Advocate.

-For additional information contact Steven Kennedy at [email protected] or 304-384-6300.
+For additional information contact Steven Kennedy at [email protected](link sends e-mail) or 304-384-6300.
 Information on services and programming for veterans at Concord is available at http://www.concord.edu/veterans/